ugrid-conventions/ugrid-conventions/src/index.md

 Due to the complexity in unstructured mesh models, some concepts have not yet been worked out in this version.

+## Known issues

 Known issues left for future versions include:

 * adaptive mesh topology (this could be supported by defining a `time_concatenation` attribute for a time-series of mesh topologies)
 * higher order element data; for an idea how such data could be stored see this other [proposal](https://publicwiki.deltares.nl/display/NETCDF/Finite+Element+based+CF+proposal+for+Unstructured+Grid+data+model).
 * subgrid data; the NetCDF pages by the Bundesanstalt für Wasserbau (BAW) contain some proposals on this topic ([see their pages (in German)](http://www.baw.de/methoden/index.php5/NetCDF)).